François Faber

-François Faber ([fʁɑ̃.swa fa.bɛʁ]; 26 January 1887 – 9 May 1915) was a Luxembourgian racing cyclist.
+François Faber ([fʁɑ̃.swa fa.bɛʁ]; 26 January 1887 – 9 May 1915) was a Luxembourgish racing cyclist.
 He was born in France.
 He was the first foreigner to win the Tour de France in 1909, and his record of winning 5 consecutive stages still stands.
 He died in World War I while fighting for France.
 Faber was known for his long solos; he is the only rider in Tour de France history to lead solo more than 1000 km.

 Origins

-Faber's father, Jean-François, was born in Wiltz, Luxembourg, which gave his son Luxembourg nationality.
+Faber's father, Jean-François, was born in Wiltz, Luxembourg, which gave his son Luxembourgish nationality.
 His mother, Marie-Paule, was born in Lorraine.
-François Faber had a Luxembourg passport but lived in France and considered himself French.
+François Faber had a Luxembourgish passport but lived in France and considered himself French.
 His half-brother was another cyclist, Ernest Paul.

 Faber worked as a furniture-remover and as a docker when he raced as an amateur.